mohamedtharwat000/simple_shell/README.md

 Provide a script with commands to execute non-interactively.
 ```

-## Contributing  <!-- Guidelines for contributing to the project -->
+## Contributing

-If you'd like to contribute to this project, please send to me.
+Contributions are welcome!
+Here are some ways you can contribute to this project:

+- Report bugs and issues
+- Fix bugs and issues
+- Add new validation functionality
+- Improve styling and overall UX
+- Refactor code to improve quality
+- Write documentation and improve existing docs

+To contribute:
+1. Fork the repository
+2. Create a new branch
+3. Make your changes and commit them
+4. Push your branch and submit a pull request

+I will review pull requests and provide feedback.

-## License  <!-- Information about the project's licensing -->
+## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is open source and available under the [MIT License](LICENSE).

+## Credits

+created by Mohamed Tharwat